Experiment Templates

 1. Experiment Category

 The Experiment Category is used to categorize experiments.
 This category can be used to filter experiments while searching.
+You can edit the category by clicking on Add Category just above the Template Title.

 2. Experiment Status